DeveLujain/JournalApp/README.md

 - Project Purpose: A personal digital diary.

-- it's useful app that the user can easily write, organize, and reflect on their thoughts, experiences, and feelings in a private an secure space.
+- A useful app that the user can easily write, organize, and reflect on their thoughts, experiences, and feelings in a private an secure space.

 - Target users: 10+ above.